VaultWallet/react-native-wrapper/README.md

 var keyAlias = vault.importMnemonic(menmonicString, addressIndex = 0)
 ```
 ### Get WalletAccount for KeyAlias
+This returns the alias directly?

 ```
 val walletAccount = vault.getWalletAccount(keyAlias)
 ```
 #### Get Public Address of a Mnemonic
-*CryptoObject is used in conjunction with the SE/TEE to validate user biometric authentication (optional).*
+*CryptoObject is used in conjunction with the SE/TEE to validate user biometric authentication ~(optional)~.*

 *We are decomposing the key alias which has the public address of address 0 of the mnemonic*